DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 	- wherein all the members of a **business network** transact with each other,
 	- but they maintain **separate records of their transactions**.

-				-

-		- "Blcokchain" is the Future network which answers aforemention inherent challanges with traditional SOR
+-Whereas "Blcokchain" is the Future network which answers aforemention inherent challanges with traditional SOR
 	- with *'Distributed' & 'Decentralized' Database/ Ledger Management system*
 	- wherein auditing, record keeping and **Data provenance** comes baked in
 ```